amyreese/znc-push/README.md

     Allows you to reset a configuration option back to the default value.

-*   `status`
+*   `status [<context>]`

     Check the status of current conditions.
+Specifying the "context" of either a channel or nick name will provide status values specific to that context.

 *   `send <message>`